hotosm/fmtm/README.md

 <!-- prettier-ignore-end -->

-Building on the success of HOT's [Tasking Manager](https://tasks.hotosm.org), a tool for coordinating remote digitization of map features, the FMTM was conceived with the purpose of tagging the features with _field-verified_ information.
+Building on the success of HOT's [Tasking Manager](https://tasks.hotosm.org), a tool for coordinating remote digitization of map features, the FieldTM was conceived with the purpose of tagging the features with _field-verified_ information.

-While there are many excellent applications for tagging map features already, the FMTM aims to solve the problem of **coordinating** field mapping campaigns.
+While there are many excellent applications for tagging map features already, the FieldTM aims to solve the problem of **coordinating** field mapping campaigns.

 > More details can be found here:
 > [overview](https://www.hotosm.org/updates/field-mapping-tasking-manager-fmtm),